-Their tour of Tel Aviv, Haifa, Jerusalem, and other Jewish settlements in Palestine was one more aspect of the consumption of Polish popular culture in Mandatory Palestine.
-The Hebrew press in Palestine and the Polish-Jewish and Yiddish daily press in Poland covered their tours and reviewed their performances. sTheir performance in Palestine consisted of sketches and songs, applauded enthusiastically.
-They made revues performances in Tel Aviv, Jerusalem, and Haifa.
-Bodo did some of thembefore the film screening of one of his films, reinforcing the integrated system of cinema, cabaret, and popular music.
-Tours of performers advertised films, and they advertised songs, and vinyl, which in turn advertised films and performers.
+These stars’ tours of Tel Aviv, Haifa, Jerusalem, and other Jewish settlements in Palestine not only represented yet another aspect of the consumption of Polish popular culture in Mandatory Palestine, but also reflected the mutually beneficially personal, cultural, and commercial relationships that were created by them.
+The Hebrew press in Palestine and the Polish-Jewish and Yiddish daily press in Poland covered their tours and reviewed their enthusiastically received performances of sketches and songs.
+Bodo performed a short concert before the screening of one of his films, reinforcing the traditional integration of cinema, cabaret, and popular music.
+These tours served as promotions for the performers’ films as well as for songs and record albums, which, in turn, helped market the films and performers.

-The public consisted mainly of Jewish migrants from Poland, that felt “the spirit of the ‘motherland’ the singers brought with them.”
-Some non-Polish speakers attended the spectacle of the international stars.
-The .
-TTheater reviewer of the daily Doar ha-Yom mentioned that
+The audiences and consumers for these performances and cultural goods consisted mainly of Jewish immigrants from Poland who felt “the spirit of the ‘motherland’ the singers brought with them.”
+Some non-Polish speakers also attended these “spectacles” featuring acclaimed stars from abroad.
+Among them was the theater reviewer of the daily Do’ar Ha-Yom:

-"although I don’t understand Polish, Bodo’s monologues and conversations captured me.
-That means that he knows how to fascinate by his temperament, contagious laughter, black laughter, black hair, and nice face… I’m not afraid to say that spending an evening in his company is enjoying the evening, a pleasant hour even for those that do not understand Polish.”
+Although I don’t understand Polish, Bodo’s monologues and conversations captured me.
+That means that he knows how to fascinate by his temperament, contagious laughter, black laughter, black hair, and nice face… I’m not afraid to say that spending an evening in his company is enjoying the evening, a pleasant hour even for those that do not understand Polish.

-On the one hand, the last sentence reflects that those non-Polish speakers were a minority among the public.
-On the other hand, it shows the capacity of the migrant community from Poland to mediate the popular culture from the old land to the non-Polish speaking public in the new land.
+While the reviewer’s last remark indicates that non-Polish speakers were a minority among the public, it also reflects how the Polish immigrant community could mediate the popular culture from the old country to the non-Polish speaking public in their new land, their infectious pleasure shared by their new countrymen.

-But mediation doesn’t mean unconditional adoption of practice and connotations.
-The double-meaning humor that characterizes the revue, however, was criticized by preachy reviewers.
-Deeply ideologically committed Hebraist media, like the daily Davar, criticized producers and consumers alike:
+But mediation does not always translate into unconditional adoption of practices and or understanding of nuances The double-entendre humor that often characterized the revues was met with criticism from perhaps more straight-laced reviewers.
+Ideologically committed Hebrew print media, like the socialist daily Davar, criticized Polish popular culture producers and consumers alike:

-“They are satisfied with ‘music’ like that of Bodo, the ‘star’ that came from Warsaw to cheer up the Tel Aviv ladies, that all their heart and soul aspire to the Vistula banks; who gives a few concerts in ‘Ohel shem’ and ‘Bet haAm’ [halls] and was received positively by the Union for the Imposition of the Hebrew Language (האיגוד להשלטת השפה העברית), despite he transformed ‘Beit haAm’’, into an inn and a Cabaret.”
+They are satisfied with “music” like that of Bodo, the “star” who came from Warsaw to cheer up the Tel Aviv ladies, that all their heart and soul aspire to the Vistula banks; who gives a few concerts in Ohel shem and Beit haAm [concert halls] and was received positively by the Union for the Imposition of the Hebrew Language (האיגוד להשלטת השפה העברית), even though he transformed Beit haAm into an inn and a cabaret.

-The migrant community from Poland in Palestine became part and parcel of the mass culture market of interwar Poland.
-SimultaneouslyS it mediated the transference of cultural assets from Poland to Mandate Palestine.
+Clearly, the immigrant community from Poland in Palestine became part and parcel of the mass culture market of interwar Poland, while also mediating the transfer of cultural assets from Poland to Mandatory Palestine.

-Acclimating to the local
+Acclimating to the Local

-The mediation was not “copy and paste”.”.
-The performers adapted their performance to the old public in the new land.
-Bodo, for instance, sang his well-known “Jewish” szlagiers, Polish versions of Yiddish songs translated by Emanuel Szlechter (Rabbi Eli-Melech, Avremele Melamed).
-He performed some sketches prepared for the occasion, with a cosmopolitan flavor, laughing at being a goy performing in perfect Hebrew.
-Playing with the Hebrew expression “mebeten u-mleidah”, meaning born and bred and literally from “from [mother's] womb and birth,” said: “From [mother's] womb and bris [Yiddish for circumcision] I speak beautiful Hebrew, and even know [the poems by the Hebrew poet Avraham] Shlonski by heart.”
+This mediation was not simply a matter of “copying and pasting”: the performers adapted their performances to suit the old public in the new land.
+Bodo, for example, sang his well-known “Jewish” szlagiers, Polish versions of Yiddish songs translated by Emanuel Szlechter; for example, “Rabbi Eli-Melech” and “Avremele Melamed.”
+He also acted in some sketches prepared for his Palestine concerts, which poked fun at his being a goy while performing in perfect Hebrew.
+Playing with the Hebrew expression, “mebeten u-mleidah” (lit. from [mother’] “womb and birth: but idiomatically translated as born and bred), he proudly said, “From [mother’s] womb and bris [Yiddish for circumcision] I speak beautiful Hebrew, and even know [the poems by the Hebrew poet Avraham] Shlonski by heart.”